shaham-noorani/EarlyDays/content/posts/how-to-stay-motivated.md

 # Just Stay Motivated, Duh!

-And those are my (factual) opinions on staying motivated!
-I hope you found any (or all) of it helpful and I'd love to hear some feedback in the comment section I don't have!
+And those are my (wise) opinions on staying motivated!
+I hope you found any (or all) of it helpful and I'd love to hear some feedback in the comment section that I haven't implemented yet!